Select Page

 2. Topography of Terror:

-The Topography of Terror is an outdoor and indoor history museum and documentation center in Berlin.
-It is built on the site of the former Gestapo and SS headquarters.
-The exhibitions provide a detailed overview of the Nazi terror apparatus, including the system of repression, persecution, and the Holocaust.
+The Topography of Terror is open air and indoor museum and documentation centre in Berlin.
+Actually, it stands on the area where the Gestapo and SS occupied before.
+The exhibitions give an insight into the Nazi terror machine associated with the system of repression, destruction, and holocaust.

 3. Grunewald Train Station: